ArminKleinert/shaza/README.md

 if `:pure` is `#t`, in which case the compiler might otherwise try to memoize.
 - ``:doc <string>`` Sets documentation.

+## Known issues

+- Comments nested in `meta`-blocks, which start with a `;` and are not followed by a space character, make the compiler throw errors.

 ## Missing features

 Near future:
+- Implement `def-union`
 - Make a check for `:export-as` to verify that the name is valid.
 - Make `import-sz` safer.
 - Make compiler check all function names and meta before the actual